Christina Milian Says She And Boyfriend Matt Pokora Might Be ‘Making More’ Babies Soon

-Christina Milian revealed that she and Matt Pokora have babies on the brain four months after welcoming their first child together.
+Christina Milian revealed that she and partner Matt Pokora have babies on the brain four months after welcoming their first child together.

 Milian spoke to Us Weekly and shared how the couple is adapting to raising their son, Isaiah.
-Prior to Isaiah’s birth, Pokora didn’t have any children, and Milian said he is head over heels about their baby boy.
+Prior to Isaiah’s birth, Pokora didn’t have any children, and Milian said he is head over heels for their baby boy.
 Pokora is so excited that Milian said he’s already prepared to further expand their family.
 In addition to Isaiah, Milian has one daughter, Violet Nash, who she shares with her ex-husband, The Dream.

 “This is his first child and he’s just in love.
 He’s ready to make more.
 I’m like, ‘Hold on, my body’s not ready!'”
 Milian exclaimed.
 “I just want to enjoy this moment!”

 While Milian doesn’t want to have a baby right away, she does see it happening in the future.
 Like her boyfriend, Milian said she likes the idea of having another sibling for her kids.
-The 38-year-old star also said she would be open to working on another little one within the next few years so there isn’t a large age gap between the new babies and Isaiah.
+The 38-year-old star also said she would be open to working on another little one within the next few years so there isn’t a large age gap between the new baby and Isaiah.

 View this post on Instagram